 PLEASE NOTE: Not all scholarships are for the current school year.
-The current scholarships have a due date in PURPLE.
-The scholarships with a due date in GREEN are the previous year’s scholarships, but will possibly be offered again.
+The current scholarships have a due date in GREEN.
+The scholarships with a due date in PURPLE are the previous year’s scholarships, but will possibly be offered again.
 They are left on the website so students can see what will possibly be offered.

 NO Due Date – First Come, First Served